Some of my favorite books on creativity

-Some books on creativity: I have been actively investigating creativity and related research for well over 40 years and have literally hundreds of books on the topic.
-Perhaps it is an addiction of sorts.
+I have been actively investigating creativity and related research for well over 55 years.
+I, literally, had hundreds of books on the topic.
+For me, collecting books, and ingesting them, is perhaps an addiction of sorts.
 So rather than give you an exhausting bibliography, I have culled this one down to those books I go back to time and again.
 You will note that many of them are oldies.
 That may say something about me, or the world of creativity. 🙂

-As there are literally tons, and tons of books on creativity, my best suggestion is to go to Amazon’s, or Barnes and Noble’s websites and punch in the descriptors creativity, or creative thinking, or creativity in the classroom, creative problem solving, and then browse.
+As there are tons, and tons of books on creativity, my best suggestion is to go to Amazon’s, or Barnes and Noble’s, or Alibris or Abe’s books for the older one.
+Also punch in the descriptors creativity, or creative thinking, or creativity in the classroom, creative problem solving, and then browse.
 Read the reviews, and then investigate more closely those that seem to speak to you.
-Indeed the hotlinks below are keyed into Amazon’s data base.
-As you click on some of these, note and read some of the other recommended selections in the same category.
+As you browse the web and read about some of my favorites, also peruse some of the other recommended selections in the same category.
 You may find just the thing you were looking for.

-1. Bagnall, J & Koberg, D. The Universal Traveler : A Soft-Systems Guide to Creativity, Problem-Solving, & the Process of Reaching Goals – There are a number of older editions of this book.
-All have pretty much the same material.
-The link takes you to the latest 2003 edition.
-This gem has been around for years but is still one of the best books for teachers (and parents) and students on creativity.
+1. Bagnall, J & Koberg, D. The Universal Traveler : A Soft-Systems Guide to Creativity, Problem-Solving, & the Process of Reaching Goals – There are a number of older editions of this book, but even though much of the material is the same, the latest is the 2003 edition.
+This gem has been around for years, but is still one of the best books for teachers (and parents) and students on creativity.
 It is loaded with ideas for classroom use (and life usage) and does a nice job of taking many different aspects of creativity and explaining them, simply!
 It is also inexpensive — a real gem.

 2. Dacey, J. Fundamentals of creative thinking – This is one of my first and favorite books on creativity.
-It is long out of print but there are still copies floating about as indicated on the Amazon link.
-It is a wonderful text on creativity with tests and discussions of personality characteristics, and gender differences.
+It is long out of print, but there are still copies floating about.
+It is a wonderful text on creativity with tests and discussions of personality characteristics, although some of the gender differences are passe.

 3. Ealy, C.D.
 The woman’s book of creativity – Another older book with some great exercises, as well as thoughtful discussions about the acute differences between traditional male perceptions of creativity and that of females’ perceptions, actions, and reactions.
 Well worth finding a copy, especially if you are a woman or wanting to encourage women in creative endeavors.

 4. Gelb, M.J.
 How to think like Leonardo da Vinci.
 A wonderful compilation of stories about the times and life of Leonardo.
-(The link takes you to the newest edition of Gelb’s work) The author then takes readers into a transitional series of exercises and perspectives designed to help readers think like “the master.”
-(Well realistically, as the author artfully points out, since Leonardo is one of the world’s greatest minds, the intention here is to help readers begin to think a little bit like the master.)
+The author then takes readers into a transitional series of exercises and perspectives designed to help readers think like “the master.”
+(Well, realistically, as the author artfully points out, since Leonardo is one of the world’s greatest minds and a polymath, the intention here is to help readers begin to think a little bit like the master.)
 Entertaining, informative, instructive and fun!
 And there is also a companion workbook.

 5. Golden, B. Unlock Your Creative Genius (A guide for exploring creativity at personal levels) If you are looking for something to help you become more creative, this is very helpful.

 6. Goleman, Kaufman, and Ray.
-The Creative Spirit – A popular trade publication spawned by a PBS series of the same name — very This is from 1995 and was a companion from a popular PBS series on many of the aspects of creativity.
-You can by a used copy for $00.25 and many of the discussion are as relevant today as they were then.
+The Creative Spirit – A popular trade publication spawned by a PBS series of the same name.
+This is from 1995 and was a companion from a popular PBS series on many of the aspects of creativity.
+You can by a used copy for $00.25 and many of the discussions are as relevant today as they were then.
 It is wonderfully readable and discusses important issues related to all aspects of creativity.
 Again an oldie but goodie.
-Even better if you can get your hands on copies of the series.
+Even better if you can get your hands on copies of the video series too.

 7. Hennessy and Amabile.
 Creativity and learning – NEA – A small fastback, a classic by two of the world’s experts on creativity.
 As this is a limited edition fastback it may be hard to find.
 However, both of these authors are experts on creativity and its development in children.

 8. Kent, C. and Steward, J. Learning by heart – A very gentle book with a series of wonderful visual and introspective exercises guaranteed to make you see the world differently.
 I used this book as one of my texts in my graduate creativity class.
 It was out of print for quite sometime, but has recently been re-issued.
-Sister Corita Kent was a nun and artist and teacher.
-Her colorful works grace US postage stamps.
+Sister Corita Kent was a nun, an artist, and teacher.
+Her colorful works have even graced US postage stamps.
 Grab a copy before it disappears, again!

 9. MacKenzie, G. Orbiting the giant hairball – Here MacKenzie offers priceless tips on how to maintain creativity within the overwhelming rules and regulations of governmental and corporate structures.
 Personally, this is one of my very favorites and I used it in my graduate creativity class.
 My students loved it — it helped them think outside the box and offered insights into the real world or work.
 It is also amusing.
 Yes, another oldie, but goody.